prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ListenLocal makes the Thanos ruler listen on loopback, so that it
+<p>listenLocal defines the Thanos ruler listen on loopback, so that it
 does not bind against the Pod IP.</p>
 </td>
 </tr>